osuushi/Smooth.js/Readme.md

 ```

 Interpolate via [Lanczos resampling](http://en.wikipedia.org/wiki/Lanczos_resampling).
 Convolves the input
 array by a Lanczos kernel to produce intermediate points.
-The Lanczos kernel is given by the pseudocode

 The size of the Lanczos kernel can be specified via the `lanczosFilterSize` config parameter (default = 2).
-This parameter should be a positive integer. \*
+This parameter should be a positive integer.

 **Note:** This filter is actually a specific case of the sinc filter.
 The `lanczosFilterSize` config option
 is an alias for `sincFilterSize`, and the Lanczos window function is automatically created for you based on